Mall of America Family Guide, Floor By Floor

 Fun Facts:

-1. Attractions of America lists the Mall of America as Minnesota’s #1 tourist destination, followed by Como Park, the Boundary Waters Canoe Area, the North Shore, Split Rock Lighthouse, and the Cathedral of St. Paul.
-The Mall of America is a popular place to explore if you are a kid or a grown-up which makes it great family fun.
+1. Attractions of America lists Mall of America® as Minnesota’s #1 tourist destination, followed by Como Park, the Boundary Waters Canoe Area, the North Shore, Split Rock Lighthouse, and the Cathedral of St. Paul.
+Mall of America® is a popular place to explore if you are a kid or a grown-up which makes it great family fun.

-2. There is a fun rivalry between the Mall of America and West Edmonton Mall in Alberta Canada as to which is the largest mall in North America.
+2. There is a fun rivalry between Mall of America® and West Edmonton Mall in Alberta Canada as to which is the largest mall in North America.
 Sources disagree, but both are owned by the The Ghermezian family.

 3. Each loop around the mall, on Levels 1-3, is a half mile which means you will easily get your steps in for the day (however unintentionally).
 Level 4 is a bit smaller than the other floors.

-We offer you the Mall of America Family Guide, Floor By Floor, like I would have liked to had my first visit.
+We offer you our Mall of America® Family Guide, Floor By Floor, as I would have liked to had my first visit.

-If you are looking for quick use of the Mall of America Family Guide, jump to the floor you are most interested in learning about with the links below:
+If you are looking for quick use of our Mall of America® Family Guide, jump to the floor you are most interested in learning about with the links below:

 Add a header to begin generating the table of contents